About Eating Disorders: Causes, Complications, & Facts About Eating Disorders

 About Eating Disorder Treatment

-McCallum Place offers a number of eating disorder treatment programs in St. Louis, Kansas City and Columbia provided by expert physicians, therapists and registered dietitians.
+McCallum Place offers a number of eating disorder treatment programs in St. Louis and Kansas City provided by expert physicians, therapists and registered dietitians.
 We provide comprehensive integrated care in our residential, partial hospital programs and intensive outpatient programs.
 Depending on an individual’s medical condition, eating disorder severity, financial situation, and accompanying mental disorders, so the best treatment option can be determined.
 Learn more about treatment for eating disorders or contact the intake staff at McCallum Place to schedule a free, confidential eating disorder assessment.